josh-greaves/darkphoton/README.md

 9. install delphes
 10. install PAD
 11. set main.recast = on
 12. REPLACE .../madanalysis5/tools/PAD/Input/Cards/delphes_card_cms_exo_20_004.tcl with the delphes_card file in the zip  --  this is the input card corresponding to the cms_exo_20_004 analysis, which is the 13TeV Run 2 monojet analysis relevant to this work.
 It needs to have the PDG code associated with the dark photon (18,-18) added in the appropriate places.
-(This step only necessary for Dark Photon HAHM model simulations)
+(This step only necessary for Dark Photon HAHM model simulations).
-13. ./bin/ma5 -R   --    (R is 'recast' mode, necessary for this analysis)

 Run MA5 to obtain limits: